‘A severed hand beckons from an open grave!’

 This was director Seth Holt’s final film – he also directed Taste of Fear and The Nanny – Michael Carreras took over when Holt died during production).
 The screenplay was written by Christopher Wicking (To the Devil a Daughter; Demons of the Mind; Scream and Scream Again) loosely based on Bram Stoker‘s novel The Jewel of Seven Stars.

 The film’s score was by Tristram Cary, a notable composer whose only other horror film score was for Quatermass and the Pit and the 1968 TV series Late Night Horror.

-In Britain, the film was released as the support feature to Hammer’s Dr. Jekyll and Sister Hyde.
+In Britain, the film was released as a support feature to Hammer’s Doctor Jekyll and Sister Hyde.
 In the US, it was released by American International Pictures (AIP).

 An expedition led by British archaeologist Professor Fuchs (Keir) attempts to locate the cursed tomb of an evil Egyptian princess.
 Her body is found to be perfectly, unnaturally preserved after two millennia.
 Fuchs becomes obsessed with Princess Tera’s beauty and takes the body and sarcophagus back to London, building a secret shrine in his basement.

 Not long after, his daughter Margeret (Leon), who bears an uncanny resemblance to the princess, starts to experience strange dreams.
 A sinister man, who only she seems to notice, watches her from the derelict house across the road.
 Margaret begins to wonder if she’s going mad, and starts experiencing wild personality changes.